Revilo91/comfoclime_api/ComfoClimeAPI.md

 ### Device ID

-Each device connected to the ComfoNet bus also has a device ID (`DEVID`).
+Each device connected to the ComfoNet bus also has a device ID (`DEVID`) which is identical to the device's serial number.
 This can be used to query data from the individual device.
 Some devices don't have a device ID (for example the option box).
 In such cases, `DEVID` is `NULL`.

 ## Known API Endpoints